WHAT IS PARTS OF SPEECH?

 It signifies a possession over any other person.
 For example, mine, ours, yours, his, its, theirs

-If you want to learn about the verb in detail check out our another post on the verb
+If you want to learn about the verb in detail check out my another post on Types of a verb with definition and example

 - Adverb of time (Before, ago, lately, yet, soon, yesterday)